Hey Love Futurists 🔥

 If you’ve ever found yourself stuck in the same painful arguments with your partner, you’re not alone.
 Relationship experts Drs.
-John and Julie Gottman have identified four toxic communication patterns which erode connection over time—Criticism, Defensiveness, Contempt, and Stonewalling.
+John and Julie Gottman have identified four toxic communication patterns which erode connection over time, what they call The Four Horsemen (of the apocalypse)—Criticism, Defensiveness, Contempt, and Stonewalling.

 The good news?
 Each has an antidote that can help shift your dynamic toward healthier, more productive communication.